You spend years with these lousy people telling you bad things about yourself. You never hear anything good but the following.....

 Sadly one thing ACONS all have to face when they get into adulthood is realizing that the unmet needs of childhood can complicate adult relationships.
 You didn't have a solid foundation to build yourself on as a child and these effects are life-long and the only way to come through it is a lot of prayer and recovery.

 The narcissists with their deadly weapons of coldness, hatred, abuse and constant criticism brainwash their victims the scapegoat to never think they are good enough.
 This I realized is the cloud I have carried with me through out my life.
-I prayed to God a couple months ago, and told God, I was tired of waking up with this cloud over my head feeling like I was "no good" and had "ruined my life".
+I was tired of waking up with this cloud over my head feeling like I was "no good" and had "ruined my life".
 It made me depressed a lot.
 Even the poverty issues were part of this toxic stew.
 Maybe I am finally being shown the way out completely.
 This is one lesson from my wicked parents I need to spit on and walk away from, this idea that I am at fault for everything.
-God in the Bible has mercy and grace for His children.
-I know He loves me even if I am poor and super fat even if they did not.
-Here we want to have grace and mercy for ourselves as well and not treat ourselves like our parents did, we want to follow Jesus's example in His treatment of others.
+Here we want to have grace and mercy for ourselves as well and not treat ourselves like our parents dis.

 I am working on is releasing the false shame that was foisted on me and giving myself the SAME compassion I would give other people I care about.
 You enter the world thinking it will hate you like your parents did, and sadly their treatment sets the scapegoat up for the predators to basically have a party on your head.
 Nice and kind people do not shame you.
 If you have a good friend who loves you even if they may warn you of something it is not done with the hatred and shame that narcissist parents unload on their children.
 Be as nice to yourself as a friend would be to you.
 This can help change your thinking on how you treat yourself.